 Simply having online business listings isn’t enough though; they should be properly filled out and optimized.
 Here are three reasons why:

 1. Incorrect Business Listings Offer Very Little Value

 Many of the online directories share data with each other, which is why your business has so many listings in the first place, they just sort of create themselves (sometimes they even create duplicates).
 However, that also means that if the information is incorrect, inaccuracies can spread like wildfire.

-According to the most recent Moz ranking factors survey, citations and external location signals (ex. business listings) are the 3rd most important ranking factor in local search.
+According to a 2015 Moz ranking factors survey, citations and external location signals (ex. business listings) are the 3rd most important ranking factor in local search.

 2. Potential Customers Find Incomplete Business Listings Lacking